The annual Barry Island New Year’s Day Dip attracted more people this year thanks to an explosion of glorious weather.

-The Barry Island Park Run is understandably a hugely popular event, especially when the weather is like this.
+The Barry Island Park Run is hugely popular, especially in weather like this.

 I ambled down towards the front, at one point almost obstructing a fellow photographer who was also here to shoot the dip, but doing the run first.

-After ambling for a while, fairly bored, I made my way down to the beach and waited as the participants assembled beneath the Ty Hafan sign.
+After pacing around for a while, fairly bored, I made my way down to the beach and waited as dippers assembled beneath the Ty Hafan sign.

 Local children’s hospice Ty Hafan supports the event, and I had taken my annual trip there a couple of weeks earlier when photographing the Christmas Eve visit of Father Christmas on behalf of Wales Air Ambulance.
 Both charities are held in high regard in these parts.

-When finally the people charged, the colour and chaos was brilliant fun.
+When people finally charged at the water, the colour and chaos was brilliant.
 One or two photographers had donned full-on waders and stood further back in the ocean with a long lens: probably the best approach.

-I stayed in the shallows, aware of my other equipment on my back as well as the two cameras I was shooting with, and shot most using a wide angle lens, which ended up well smattered in sea water.
+I stayed bare-footed in the shallows, aware of other equipment on my back as well as the two cameras I was shooting with.
+I mostly shot with a wide angle lens, which ended up well spattered in sea water.
 Naturally there was a lot of rubbish and these are not the most technically beautiful shots, but a few are pleasing enough.

 It was fun.
-Credit to all the bold, brave and witty participants, and to the organisers.
+Credit should go to all the bold, brave and witty participants, and to the organisers.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.